 Do the Do Not Call laws stop recorded-message calls from telemarketers that originate from Automatic Dialing and Announcement Devices?

 Yes.
 Automatic Dialing and Announcement Devices (ADADs) are also covered under the laws, as long as the telephone calls are not from one of the exempt groups (prior or current business relationship, prior express invitation or permission, religious and charitable organizations, etc.).
 Furthermore, telemarketers who operate ADAD equipment in this state are required to get a permit from the Georgia PSC to use it.
-To verify authorization, go to the Telecommunications Database on the PSC website, enter the Company Name; under Certificate Type choose "ADAD" from the pull-down menu, then hit the "Search" button.
+To verify authorization, go to the Telecommunications Database on the PSC website.
+Under "Cert Type," look for "ADAD."

 Is Caller ID required to receive the benefits of the Do Not Call laws?